Jerrysuper123/bibleStudy/1Corithians.md

 - Be tolerant of each other.
 - If needed, older people in the church should step out and judge the matters When a believer takes another believer to the court, it means there are lots of infighting within church.
 Why?
 Maybe the belief is built on the wrong foundations all along.

+Key reflection: Should not judget my spouse and focus on improving myself.